An application of topological equivalence to Morse theory

 \section{Moduli Spaces and Topological Equivalence}

 In this section, we shall review the definitions of moduli spaces and their compactifications.
-These definitions are standard in the literature (see e.g. \cite{burghelea_haller}, \cite{cohen_jones_segal1}, \cite{cohen_jones_segal2}, \cite{latour}, \cite{schwarz} and \cite{qin}).
+These definitions are standard in the literature (see e.g. \cite{latour}, \cite{burghelea_haller}, \cite{schwarz} and \cite{qin}).
 There are several ways to define the topology of these spaces.
-All of them result in the same topology.
 The definitions in this paper follow those in \cite[thms.
 3.3, 3.4 and 3.5]{qin}.

 The paper \cite{qin} focuses on the negative \textit{gradient} vector fields.
 This paper deals with the negative \textit{gradient-like} vector fields.
 By Lemma \ref{lemma_gradient}, there is no difference.